davidbr5264/url2singbox/README.md

   HTTPS traffic), so it bypasses whatever resolver you configured here.
 Not a config bug — check your browser's own secure-DNS setting if domain routing looks like it's being ignored.
-- **`strict_route`** closes a real leak — on Windows in particular, DNS can otherwise go out any active network adapter rather than the tunnel.
-It also has its own confirmed platform quirks in sing-box (e.g. reaching `127.0.0.1` on Windows).
+- **`strict_route`** closes a real leak — sing-box's own changelog (1.14.0-alpha.21)
+  confirms it directly: on Windows, the platform-level DNS hijacking filter is only installed "when `strict_route` is enabled."
+Without it, DNS can go out any active network adapter rather than the tunnel.
+It also has its own confirmed platform quirks (e.g. reaching `127.0.0.1` on Windows).
 Defaults on; worth knowing which trade-off you're making if you turn it off.
 - **FakeIP** has a confirmed sing-box crash bug in some versions (`SagerNet/sing-box#2528`, a startup race in the FakeIP store).
 If enabling it crashes your core, that's very likely a core-version issue rather than this config — check for an update, and leave it off in the meantime; it's optional.
+- **uTLS fingerprinting (`fp=chrome` etc. in a link) isn't a strong anti-censorship measure**, per sing-box's own docs — this warning is reiterated across multiple release changelogs (1.12.17, 1.13.0-beta.6, 1.13.0 itself), which is a sign SagerNet considers it worth repeating: it has "fundamental architectural limitations" against real detection, and NaiveProxy is recommended instead where TLS fingerprint resistance actually matters.
+This generator applies whatever fingerprint a link requests (or defaults to `chrome` for Reality) because that's what the link asked for — it isn't a claim that doing so provides strong protection.

 ## Protocol coverage